The cremation process explained

 The cremated remains are then labelled and stored in the crematory for scattering or interment or transferred to the bereavement office for collection depending on what the applicant has instructed.

-The flower room at Guildford Crematorium is located near our cloisters area.
+The flower room at Guildford Crematorium has been redeveloped as part of our improvement works.
 The room is used all year round for people to leave floral tributes in memory of loved ones.
 The room has a sink and worktop to prepare flowers and a small stock of vases to display floral tributes.
 This room is only for the display of floral tributes not personal memorabilia and is checked on a regular basis by crematorium staff.

 - Instructions for cremation, and ashes form [223.82KB]